AlfonsoJosseton2048/AlfonsoJosseton2048.github.io/README.md

 </p>

-## Issues
+## Issues (Currenly disabled)
-We're opened to suggestions, that's why we've created a small ['Issues' page](https://uja2048.github.io/issues.html), like the Github one :octocat: where you can only create and check the issues other users submitted. <br>
+We're opened to suggestions, that's why we've created a small ['Issues' page](https://AlfonsoJosseton2048.github.io/issues.html), like the Github one :octocat: where you can only create and check the issues other users submitted. <br>
 That could be nice in case you don't want to sign in Github or you don't have an account. <br>

-Otherwise we prefer you to submit your issue to [Github](https://github.com/UJA2048/UJA2048.github.io/issues), so we can discuss and interact with other users.
+Otherwise we prefer you to submit your issue to [Github](https://github.com/AlfonsoJosseton2048/AlfonsoJosseton2048.github.io/issues), so we can discuss and interact with other users.
 That's up to you!

 ## Technologies
 Which technologies have we used?